B1ggDave/hands-on/Introduction to Kotlin Multiplatform/07_js_canvas.md

 ## Using the Canvas

-The very last step is to call the rendering code from the `main.kt` file.
+The final step is to call the rendering code from the `main.kt` file.
-Let's add a few more lines to the `src/jsMain/kotlin/main.kt` file so that the `main()` function adds a canvas element after the `img()` function call:
+Let's add a few lines to the `src/jsMain/kotlin/main.kt` file, so the `main()` function adds a canvas element after the `img()` function call:
 ```kotlin
 img//(...)